sanyja2000/HTMLOnTheGo/README.md

 # HTMLOnTheGo
-## It's a project, where you got a clean HTML file and you can edit the code in your browser with keyboard shortcuts.
+## It's a project, where you got a plain HTML file and you can edit the code in your browser with keyboard shortcuts.